Skip to main content

 Advisor, NAAC, Bengaluru Dr. MS Shyamsundar in one of the recent news claimed that the "Student Satisfaction Survey" has been introduced for teaching, learning and evaluation, which will help to upgrade the quality in the said sector.

-Source: As quoted in E-Pao.net based on the news published by respected news daily at Imphal.
+Source: As quoted in E-Pao.net based on the news published by a respected news daily at Imphal.

 student satisfaction survey process